 - Personal Information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act, the Gramm-Leach-Bliley Act, the California Financial Information Privacy Act, or the Driver’s Privacy Protection Act of 1994.

-We obtain the Categories of Data in Table I from the following Categories of Sources:
+We obtain the Categories of Personal Information in Table I from the following Categories of Sources:

-- Directly from you.
+- Directly from Consumers.
 For example, from forms, surveys, responses, or other direct interactions from or with you, which you voluntarily provide to us.

 |Categories of Sources|